-The primary mechanism for the use of M&E information for the improvement of the Partnership will be the existing Partnership Management Committee (PMC).
+The primary mechanism for the use of M&E information for the improvement of the Partnership is via the existing Partnership Management Committee (PMC).
 All key stakeholders are represented on the PMC, including the Australian and Queensland governments, Traditional Owners, the Great Barrier Reef Marine Park Authority (GBRMPA) and the tourism industry.
-Reflection on M&E results will be a standing agenda item for PMC meetings.
+Reflection on M&E results is a standing agenda item for PMC meetings.

-The results of PMC decisions on the Partnership will be reflected in regular updates to the Partnership Investment Strategy and will inform the Annual Work Plan.
+The results of PMC decisions on the Partnership is reflected in regular updates to the Partnership Investment Strategy and informs the Annual Work Plan.
 An ongoing log of the changes made to the Partnership will be maintained throughout its duration.